appins/BEKIT/README.md

 ### Alpha Notice:
 Each update will add or change existing features.
-I can not ensure that an update will not break your code.
+I can not ensure that an update will not break your code (for now).

 ### How To Use
 To start using Bekit, you must first know what port you want